April 6, 2018

 The marketing and licensing arm of the National Football League Players Association recently formed the Players Advisory Council, which gives the players direct input into all aspects of its business including brand licensing, marketing and sponsorships.
 Conversely, it gives the players the opportunity to better understand NFLPI's initiatives and partnerships.

 "We formed the council to give players direct access and input into our business," says Ahmad Nassar, president, NFLPI.
-"We recognized that a group of players was voicing its passion for creating new business opportunities, and felt that this council would be the ideal two-way communications vehicle for our staff to receive and share feedback on our business.
-This is a great opportunity to demonstrate that our staff and the players are on the same team."
+"We recognized that a group of players was voicing its passion for creating new business opportunities, and felt that this council would be

 "It's all about communication to let the players know what we are doing and why we are doing it," adds Steve Scebelo, vice president, licensing and business development, NFLPI.
 "The Players Advisory Council was formed in March and is comprised of 11 players who will meet regularly to receive business updates and consider strategic licensing, marketing and sponsorship proposals to grow the business for all, as well as initiatives from its own player fraternity.